gcaddick/ASHT/README.md

 and 6 was tested and works as seen below in the alarm email. ![ImageFolder/RootUsageWorks](ImageFolder/RootUsageWorks.PNG)

-Point 5 has not been tested and is successfull, email notification below.
+Point 5 has now been tested (alarm for account sign-in with no MFA) and is successfull, email notification below.

 ![ImageFolder/NoMFAworks](ImageFolder/NoMFAworks.PNG)